Struggling with mental weight? I believe you must lift heaviness off your spirit before you can release it from your body.

 A psychiatrist once said that people who struggle with neurotic disorders, such as depression or anxiety, almost always have a habit of fault finding.

 Either they focused on faults within themselves or faults with other people.

 No matter what was good in their lives, they always focused on what was wrong and what was lacking.

-Did you catch that part about the garment of praise being given for the spirit of heaviness?
 The following are 3 ways to put on the garment of praise every day:

 2. Create a gratitude list.
 When I suffered from depression, I used this scripture as a prescription: